webbgeorge/castkeeper/website/docs/getting-started/installation.md

 Coming soon

-## Static binary
+## Binary

-Note that CastKeeper static binaries currently only run on Linux and MacOS.
+Note that CastKeeper binaries currently only run on Linux and MacOS.

 1. Obtain the binary from [releases on GitHub](https://github.com/webbgeorge/castkeeper/releases)
 2. Place the CastKeeper binary in a location in your system's `$PATH`.